CAP: Correlation-Aware Pruning for Highly-Accurate Sparse Vision Models: Background and Problem Setup

 where $\nabla \mathcal{L}_{i} (\mathbf{w}^*) \in \mathbb{R}^d$ is a gradient computed on a sample of data, $\lambda > 0$ is a dampening constant needed for stability, and $N$ is the total number of gradients used for approximation.
 Note that the resulting matrix is \emph{positive} definite.

-The memory required to store the empirical Fisher matrix is still quadratic in $d$, the number of parameters. \citet{singh2020woodfisher} investigated a diagonal block-wise approximation with a predefined block size $B$, which reduces storage cost from $\mathcal{O}(d^2)$ to $\mathcal{O}(B d)$, and showed that this approach can lead to strong results when pruning CNNs. \citet{kurtic2022optimal} proposed a formula for block pruning, together with a set of non-trivial optimizations to efficiently compute the block inverse, which allowed them to scale the approach for the first time to large language models.
+The memory required to store the empirical Fisher matrix is still quadratic in $d$, the number of parameters.
+Singh and Alistarh~\cite{singh2020woodfisher} investigated a diagonal block-wise approximation with a predefined block size $B$, which reduces storage cost from $\mathcal{O}(d^2)$ to $\mathcal{O}(B d)$, and showed that this approach can lead to strong results when pruning CNNs.
+Kurtic et al.~\citep{kurtic2022optimal} proposed a formula for pruning fixed groups/patterns (e.g., 4 consecutive weights), together with a set of non-trivial optimizations to efficiently compute the Fisher block inverses, which allowed them to scale the approach for the first time to large language models.

 A second obvious limitation of the OBS framework is that applying the procedure and recomputing the Hessian one weight at a time is prohibitively expensive, so one usually prunes multiple weights at once.
 Assuming we are searching for the set of weights $Q$ whose removal would lead to minimal loss increase after pruning, we get the following constrained optimization problem: